 11 Best Encrypted Cloud Storage Services in 2026

 Encrypted cloud storage falls into two categories.
-Most services — Google Drive, Dropbox, OneDrive, and Box — encrypt your files on their servers and hold the decryption keys, so the company can technically access what you store.
+Most services such as Google Drive, Dropbox, OneDrive, and Box, encrypt your files on their servers and hold the decryption keys, so the company can technically access what you store.

-A smaller group, including Internxt, Tresorit, and Sync.com, encrypt files on your device before upload, using keys only you control.
-The provider receives data it cannot read, and cannot hand anything over even under legal order.
+A smaller group, including Internxt, Tresorit, and Sync.com, encrypts files on your device before upload, using keys only you control.
+The provider receives data it cannot read, and cannot hand anything over, even under a legal order.

-Internxt is the strongest pick in the second category: your files are encrypted before they leave your device and an independent security firm confirmed this in 2024, it meets healthcare data protection requirements (HIPAA), and it holds international security certification (ISO 27001:2022).
+Internxt is the strongest pick in the second category: your files are encrypted before they leave your device, and an independent security firm confirmed this in 2026; it meets healthcare data protection requirements (HIPAA), and it holds international security certification (ISO 27001:2022).

-This guide covers Internxt alongside 10 other services across both categories, compared on encryption architecture, pricing, compliance, and practical use cases.
+This guide covers Internxt alongside 11 other services across both categories to meet your cloud storage requirements for encryption, pricing, compliance, and practical use cases.

 Quick comparison: encrypted cloud storage in 2026